Aadv1k/deimos/docs/image-smoothing/gaussian-filter.md

 # Gaussian Filter

 The Gaussian blur is one of the most popular blurring algorithms, where even applications like Photoshop and Gimp use it as their primary implementation.
-The Gaussian blur applies the  **Gaussian** or **Normal distribution** which is a function in statistics which distributes values given a `N` across a bell curve, over the pixel values contained within the kernel.&#x20;
+The Gaussian blur applies the  **Gaussian** or **Normal distribution** which is a function in statistics which distributes values given a `N` across a bell curve, over the pixel values contained within the kernel.

 $$